Journal of the Society of Christian Ethics

 RIGHTS & PERMISSIONS

 Copyright to the Journal of the Society of Christian Ethics is held by the Society of Christian Ethics.
-Permissions are now managed by the Philosophy Documentation Center.
+Permissions are managed on SCE's behalf by the Philosophy Documentation Center.

-- Authors are free to reuse their own articles in other publications they write or edit - no further permission is required.
-We only require acknowledgement of the original publication in JSCE.
+- Authors are free to reuse their own articles in any other publications they write or edit - no further permission is required.
+SCE only requires acknowledgement of the original publication in the JSCE.

-- Subscribers and authorized users may make up to 100 print copies of single articles for any personal, instructional, or non-commercial purpose - no further permission is required.
+- Members, subscribers and authorized users may make up to 100 print copies of single articles for any personal, instructional, or non-commercial purpose - no further permission is required.

-Permission is required to make more than 100 print copies for other purposes, or for any republication in any anthology, textbook, monograph, journal, reference work, or web site.
+Permission is required to make more than 100 print copies, or for republication in any anthology, textbook, monograph, journal, reference work, or web site.
 Contact us for more information.